UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/broker/MicoApplicationBroker.rst

 addKafkaFaasConnectorInstanceToMicoApplicationByVersion
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: public MicoServiceDeploymentInfo addKafkaFaasConnectorInstanceToMicoApplicationByVersion(String applicationShortName, String applicationVersion, String kfConnectorVersion) throws MicoApplicationNotFoundException, MicoApplicationIsNotUndeployedException, KafkaFaasConnectorVersionNotFoundException
+.. java:method:: public MicoServiceDeploymentInfo addKafkaFaasConnectorInstanceToMicoApplicationByVersion(String applicationShortName, String applicationVersion, String kfConnectorVersion) throws MicoApplicationNotFoundException, MicoApplicationIsNotUndeployedException, KafkaFaasConnectorVersionNotFoundException, KafkaFaasConnectorInstanceNotFoundException
    :outertype: MicoApplicationBroker

    Adds a new KafkaFaasConnector instance to the \ ``kafkaFaasConnectorDeploymentInfos``\  of the \ :java:ref:`MicoApplication`\ .
 An unique instance ID will be created that is returned as part of a \ :java:ref:`MicoServiceDeploymentInfo`\ .